simplworld/simpl.world.website/_docs/tutorials/multi-player/modelservice.md

 one playing the Dividend role, the other playing the Divisor role.
 The game's model will automatically advance as soon as both players in a world have submitted valid decisions for their roles.

-In your `game` app module, define the simulation model by creating a file called `model.py` with the following content:
+In your `game` app module, define the simulation model by creating a `model.py` file with the following content:

 ```python
 class Model(object):